janet-lang/janet/doc/Parser.md

 Janet symbols are represented a sequence of alphanumeric characters not starting with a digit or a colon.
 They can also contain the characters
 \!, @, $, \%, \^, \&, \*, -, \_, +, =, \|, \~, :, \<, \>, ., \?, \\, /, as
-well as any Unicode codepoint not in the ascii range.
+well as any Unicode codepoint not in the ASCII range.

 By convention, most symbols should be all lower case and use dashes to connect words (sometimes called kebab case).